gyes00205/MDCNet_pytorch/README.md

 I follow the data preparation of [PSMNet](https://github.com/JiaRenChang/PSMNet/tree/master/dataset) to download the SceneFlow dataset.
 * SceneFlow includes three datasets: flything3d, driving and monkaa.
-* You can train PSMNet with some of three datasets, or all of them.
+* You can train MDCNet with some of three datasets, or all of them.
 * the following is the describtion of six subfolder.
 ```
 # the disp folder of Driving dataset